-I had unfortunate need for this a little over a week ago.
+I had unfortunate need for this anti-nausea honey a little over a week ago.
 The two family members with semi-compromised guts seem to experience vomiting with every illness.
 We’re still working on probiotics and other protocol to help this issue, but when it comes down to “My tummy hurts,” well, you need something soothing now.

-If I think a child will vomit, I will wait and let it happen, then give them a good hour of rest — nothing by mouth — before I administer this.
+If I think a child will vomit, I will wait and let it happen, then give them a good hour of rest — nothing by mouth — before I administer anti-nausea honey.
 It soothes upset tummies but if something really needs to come up, it will.
 Ben tells me it works well either at the beginning of an upset stomach, before nausea is severe, or after the stomach is empty.
 You may need to take small doses frequently.

 I usually make double-strength black tea (the tannins and caffeine seem to help too) and mix in a good spoonful of this and let the person sip, for an adult.
 If you don’t want black tea, try lemon balm tea instead (naturally caffeine-free).